Timeline of crimes involving the Order of Nine Angles: Legion Ave Satan offshoot

 Russian Federal Security Services arrested a group of satanists in April 2020 in Krasnodar suspected of "public calls to carry out extremist activities", incitement to murder due to religious and racial hatred, and criminal activities against women.
 The police also seized occult "extremist material" during the raids.
 They belonged to a group called Legion Ave Satan, a chapter of the ONA, using the Nazi Reichsadler grasping a pentagram and sword as its symbol.
 On their now-banned VKontakte page, they claimed nexions all over the CIS countries, promoted ONA, and identified as followers of "Traditional Satanism" and "pre-christian faith".
 They appeared in Russian media in 2018 when a teenager burned down a church in Republic of Karelia.
 The teenager had expressed his support for the Legion Ave Satan in VKontakte and posted pictures wearing a skull mask associated with Atomwaffen and ONA.
 He was sent to involuntary psychiatric treatment.
 The local nexion used an old poultry farm in Kondopoga for gatherings, and the group had lured children to prostitution according to Moskovskij Komsomolets.
 As is the case elsewhere, the group is connected to the local Atomwaffen chapter.

-Four Russian members of the Order of Nine Angles were arrested for ritual murders in Karelia and Saint Petersburg in 2021.
+Four Russian adherents of the Order of Nine Angles were arrested for ritual murders in Karelia and Saint Petersburg in 2021.
 Nikolai Ogolobyak killed four girls in satanic rituals in Yaroslavl region in 2008.
 Ogolobyak together with other members of the satanic sect beheaded the corpses, ate their tongues and hearts and had sex with the corpses.
 While Ogolobyak was sentenced to 20 years in a penal colony, others had 8-10 year sentences or were sent to mental institution.
 The group adhered to satanic Nazism, and one of the members, Alexander Voronov, was nicknamed "Hitler".
 Ogolobyak's followers belonged to a local Order of Nine Angles nexion.
 Ogolobyak was pardoned in 2023 after fighting in Russia's invasion of Ukraine.
 In 2024 "Semyon", a member of Russian ONA was arrested for a string of rapes.
 "Semyon" had Nazi and satanist tattoos and had claimed Hitler was a hero of his religion and had called for a satanist revolution.

 ONA literature has been banned on the territory of the Russian Federation as "extremist material".

 On August 19, 2024, Rusich asked for a Ukrainian prisoner to be surrendered to them for a human sacrifice for "autumnal equinox to encourage and strengthen the spirit of the new personnel of the unit".
 Rusich is affiliated with the Order of Nine Angles and its affiliated groups like Atomwaffen and Nordic Resistance Movement.
 Later it emerged that Rusich members had sacrificed a Chechen Akhmat fighter in a ritual and recorded themselves mutilating him.
 Newspaper "Contando Estrelas" pointed out that "last year, the Russian newspaper Izvestia linked the ONA to murders committed in the Karelia region", the location of the Russian central nexion, and now the region where Rusich is deployed.